-If In An Echo (Forthcoming fall, 2023 from Upset Press)
+If In An Echo (Forthcoming spring, 2025 from Upset Press)

 What does it take to find the parts of one’s self—identity, belonging, worth—that seem to be missing?

 Giles Scott grew up in the north of England surrounded by loving parents and siblings—a very normal, very middle-class world to be proud of and grateful for.
 Underneath all this, however, lay a longing to understand a different kind of world—a world where his mother gave him up for adoption, where classmates ridiculed his red hair and below-average stature, where his closest friends bullied him.